Creative Writing BA (Hons) module details

 Test, 20%: a one hour online test

-Coursework 1, 20%: In 1000 words you will write a critical review of a text exploring the course content.
+Coursework 1, 20%: You will write a critical review of a text exploring the course content.

-Coursework 2, 30%: In 1000 words you will write an analytical study of a theme, topic, or data set exploring the course content.
+Coursework 2, 30%: You will write an analytical study of a theme, topic, or data set exploring the course content.

 Project, 30%: You will work as a group on a research project exploring a sociolinguistic topic of your choosing and deliver a 15 minute presentation on your findings.